morawskim/entity-exists-validation-constraint/Readme.md

 ## Note

-The Validator will not produce a violation when value is empty.
+The Validator will not produce a violation when value is empty (empty string or null).
 This means that you should most likely use it in combination with `NotBlank`.